pkhivesara/FacebookImageUploadTest/README.md

 # OfferUp Android Challenge #

-Build a simple application that allows a user to following sequential process:
+Build a simple application that allows a user to complete following sequential process:

 1. Login/Logout with their Facebook account.